joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/22/us/politics/autism-vaccines-trump-personal.html

 **What to Know About Tylenol, Pregnancy and Babies**\
-`President Trump said on Monday that there was a link between Tylenol use during pregnancy and autism, a claim that is unproven.`\
+`President Trump said on Monday that Tylenol use during pregnancy could lead to autism, a claim that is unproven.`\
 https://nytimes.com/2025/09/22/well/tylenol-autism-pregnancy-babies.html

 **Charlie Morton's return to Braves is about appreciation, and perhaps a fond farewell**\